lpre/Fastcgi-Container/README.md

 What's new compared to Fastcgi Daemon:
 * The package is written in C++11 and does not use Boost libraries anymore
 * Support of request filters
-* Support of servlets as an extensions of request handler
+* Support of servlets as an extensions of request handlers
 * Support of sessions
 * Support of authentication and authoriuation
 * The framework provides PageCompiler - a command-line C++ server page compiler which generates C++ servlets